 Plants grown in low light are likely to produce solid dark green leaves – since polka dot plant is mainly grown for its unique and vibrant foliage, this kills the very purpose of planting it.

-Although these foliage plants typically require filtered light, experts suggest providing a little direct sun to plants which aren’t colorful enough as it can help deepen the colors.
+Although these foliage plants typically require filtered indirect light, experts suggest providing a little direct sun to plants which aren’t colorful enough as it can help deepen the colors.

 Watering and Feeding